-Sara Björk Gunnarsdóttir currently plays as a midfielder for Al Qadsiah in Saudi Arabia and retired from international football in 2023 - having accrued 145 caps for Iceland.
-The 2019/20 UEFA Women's Champions League winner gave birth to her son in November 2021, returning to first child into the world, the pitch four months later.
+Sara Björk Gunnarsdóttir currently plays as a midfielder for Juventus in the Serie A Feminina and retired from international football in 2023 - having accrued 145 caps for Iceland.
+The 2019/20 UEFA Women's Champions League winner gave birth to her son in November 2021, returning to the pitch four months later.